zitouni/oai-cn5g-fed/charts/oai-5g-ran/oai-gnb-cu-cp/README.md

 ### Connect the UE

-1. Configure the `oai-nr-ue` charts for `oai-gnb-du`, change `config.rfSimulator` to `oai-gnb-du` and `useAdditionalOptions` to "--sa --rfsim -r 106 --numerology 1 -C 3619200000 --nokrnmod --log_config.global_log_options level,nocolor,time".
+1. Configure the `oai-nr-ue` charts for `oai-gnb-du`, change `config.rfSimulator` to `oai-gnb-du` and `useAdditionalOptions` to `"--sa --rfsim -r 106 --numerology 1 -C 3619200000 --nokrnmod --log_config.global_log_options level,nocolor,time"`.
 As the configuration of cu/du is set at this frequency and resource block.
 If you mount your own configuration file then set the configuration of nr-ue accordingly.

 ```bash
 helm install oai-nr-ue ../oai-nr-ue